jdennes/entschuldigen/README.md

 ## What does this thing actually do?

+entschuldigen consists of an actor (job.js) and a listener (web.js).

-entschuldigen periodically fires off subscribe, update, and deactivate events on your list, by calling the Campaign Monitor API (job.js).
-We keep a record of every event which is fired off in an event store.
+The actor (job.js) periodically fires off subscribe, update, and deactivate events on your list, by calling the Campaign Monitor API.
+We keep a record of every event the actor invokes in an events store.
+The actor keeps its own local list of subscribers which are synchrised with the Campaign Monitor list.

-At the same time, the entschuldigen listener (web.js) is listening for these events using the webhooks you set up.
-When an event is heard, the listener receives the event, and removes it from the event store.
+The listener (web.js) is listening for HTTP POSTs in response to these events using the webhooks you set up.
+When the listener hears a POST, the event is removed from the events store to indicate that it has been heard.

 TODO:
-- Complete job.js so that it fires off more events, and so that it persists a record of these events.
+- Complete job.js so that it fires off update and deactiveate events.
-- Report on the state of the event store.
+- Add routes to get current subscriber list, and current events store.